What Is a Robo Advisor? - A Detailed Guide

 Understanding Robo Advisors

 Most of us wish we had a robot to take care of everyday chores.
 And while a robo advisor isn't exactly a robot, it will provide you with financial planning services that require little to no human supervision.
 These digital platforms collect data from clients on financial situations and financial goals.
 They then offer the most suitable advice and/or automatically invest on behalf of the clients.
-So what is a financial robo advisor capable of doing exactly?
+So what is an automated investment advisor capable of doing exactly?

 While there is a large pool of advisors to choose from, the best robo advisor will offer the following features: